 2019 has some worrying echoes of 1999.
 Markets are up strongly despite soggy earnings, initial public offering-frenzy is back on CNBC as Lyft starts the wave of unicorns heading to market before the music stops and, perhaps most alarmingly, Goldman Sachs has abolished business dress.
 Even the Backstreet Boys are back.
-This may be more anecdotal than scientific, but it is all starting to feel rather late cycle and, therefore, arguably a good time to deploy a late-cycle safety net, if one is not in place already.
+This may be more anecdotal than scientific, but it is all starting to feel rather late cycle and, therefore, arguably a good time to deploy a late-cycle buffer, if one is not in place already.

 Applying a bit more rigor, at the start of 2018 we were worried about the elevated level of market multiples.
 By the end of 2018, which saw a combination of a sharp de-rating and strong earnings rises, our primary worry had shifted over to earnings.
 After first-quarter (Q1) 2019, which saw double-digit returns despite a global economic slowdown, we are now anxious about both multiples and earnings.
 We like to say that the good news is that there are only two ways to lose money in equities… if the earnings go away or if the multiple goes away.
 The bad news right now is that both are under threat.